Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 Big Discount is part of promotions.
 Check it with the Department of Trade and Industry.

 When you see the word discount, do not get too excited yet.

-Some dealers give discounts, but they will entice you to buy other add-on products.
-For example, you may get a discount if you get the insurance from your dealer, but you could have gotten far better insurance from a provider that is not affiliated with your dealer.
+Some dealers give discounts but will entice you to buy other add-on products.
+For example, you may get a discount if you get insurance from your dealer.
+But you could have gotten better insurance from a provider not affiliated with your dealer.